About Kapiʻolani Community College

 Kapi‘olani Community College Chancellor

-- Experience in a college at the deanship level or equivalent; or experience at the college professorial (C5) level, or demonstrated comparable mid-management administrative experience in an educational agency, industry, or government.
+- Administrative experience in a College at the deanship level or equivalent, or experience at the community College professional (C5) level, or demonstrated comparable mid-management administrative experience in an educational agency, industry, or government.

 - Possession of management skills.

 - Ability to relate to and skill in meeting people.

 All MQs must be met by the effective date of hire.
 See the full advertisement, for Desirable Qualifications (DQs) and more information.

 Include but not limited to: health insurance, retirement plan, vacation and sick leave, and group life insurance.
 Details about benefits are available online.

 - University of Hawaiʻi Community College System includes seven community colleges.

 - The Chancellor reports to the Vice President for Community Colleges.